OctopusDeploy/docs/docs/administration/high-availability/configuring-octopus-for-high-availability.md

 #### Load balancer session persistence

-When running Octopus in a highly available configuration, each node will keep a local cache of data, including user permissions.
-In order to avoid local caching issues, for example when user permissions are changed, we recommend configuring your load balancer with **session persistence**.
+When running Octopus in a highly available configuration, each node will keep a local cache of data including user permissions.
+To avoid local caching issues, for example, when user permissions are changed, we recommend configuring your load balancer with **session persistence**.
 This will ensure user sessions are routed to the same node.

 #### Software load balancers